yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 Owners of *real* Pro Controllers are encouraged to enable this option, as it will provide much better motion and HD Rumble support.

 {{< imgs
-	"./procon.png| Not the same pic as the previous one, I swear"
+	"./procon.png| Not the same screenshot as the previous one, I swear"
   >}}

 Previous limitations like being unable to use a Pro Controller for Amiibo detection are still in place, as there’s still work to be done.